Hackdata2024/40-ee/README.md

 ## Our Team

-Naman Sharma - Contributed in the making the front end of the website seemless and attractive using ReactJS
+Naman Sharma - Contributed in making the functionalities for the front end of the website seamless and attractive using ReactJS.

 Anuj Maurya - Contributed by making the website functional by coding the backend of the website using NodeJS and ExpressJS